 6.22.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

 Some languages have ways to determine if modules and regions are elaborated and initialized and to raise exceptions if this does not occur.
 Languages that do not, could consider adding such capabilities.